 Most problems can be settled through discussion at a fairly informal level, but should this fail, there is a procedure that should be followed.
 You can either email the main office with the subject entitled 'Complaint' or you write a letter addressed to the principal.
-This will then start a record sheet of the complaint and if necessary arrange for the Local Advisory Group to discuss the matter.
+This will then start a record sheet of the complaint, and the complaints policy will be followed.